nebari-dev/nebari-docs/docs/docs/get-started/quickstart.md

 </Tabs>

 :::note
-The Nebari CLI will auto-detect and then deploy any [Nebari Extensions][nebari-extension-system] that are installed in your Python environment, and extensions once deployed cannot be uninstalled our automatically destroyed with a `nebari destroy` command.
+The Nebari CLI will auto-detect and then deploy any [Nebari Extensions][nebari-extension-system] that are installed in your Python environment, and extensions once deployed cannot be uninstalled.
 For this reason, we recommend creating a [unique environment][environment-management] for each Nebari deployment, especially when managing multiple deployments with extensions.
 :::

 Verify the installation with: